FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 The first thing we need to do to get things started is to install the Postgresql custom node and gain an understanding of Postgresql configuration details.

-1. Install `node-red-contrib-postgresql` by the pallet manager, you can choose other nodes according to your preference, but we chose this node because it is part of a flowfuse-certified node which assures me that the node is robust, secure, and developed with high-quality.
-For more details refer to our [certified node](https://flowfuse.com/blog/2023/10/certified-nodes/) blog post.
+1. Install `node-red-contrib-postgresql` by the pallet manager.
+You can choose other nodes too, but we chose this node because it is part of the [certified node catalogue by FlowFuse](https://flowfuse.com/certified-nodes/) which assures me that the node is robust, secure, and developed with high-quality.
 2. Before connecting to your PostgreSQL database, ensure you have the following information ready.
 Later We will add environment variables to configure the PostgreSQL node to connect with the database:

 - Host: IP address or hostname of your PostgreSQL server.